Denver Weather: Incoming Snow Will Bring Winter Driving Conditions For The Wednesday Evening Commute

 Locations outside of the advisory including Denver and Aurora will generally see 2 to 5 inches of accumulation with higher amounts along and west of I-25.
 Northern Colorado including Fort Collins, Loveland, and Greeley will generally get 1 to 4 inches with again the highest amounts west of I-25.

 Elsewhere around the state, there are also Winter Weather Advisories in Southern Colorado including around Colorado Springs and Pueblo where 2 to 5 inches of snow is expected from Wednesday evening through Thursday morning.
-Amounts will likely be slightly less farther south around Walsenburg and Trinidad ate while the Sangre de Cristo Mountains will likely see more snow than another mountains in the state with 4 to 8 inches.READ MORE: 'Won't Feel The Same Way': Red Rocks Planning For Concerts With Much Smaller Capacity Levels
+Amounts will likely be slightly less farther south around Walsenburg and Trinidad ate while the Sangre de Cristo Mountains will likely see more snow than another mountains in the state with 4 to 8 inches.READ MORE: Fort Collins Teacher 'Lucky To Be Alive' After Ex-Boyfriend Hides In Crawl Space & Attacks Her

 For Summit County and most ski areas in the state, only 3 to 5 inches is likely Wednesday night so some metro area neighborhoods will get more snow than the ski areas.